BirchKwok/lynsedb/README.md

 - **Facilitating Vector Modifications and Deletions**: We will introduce features to modify and delete vectors, allowing for more flexible data management.
 - **Implementing Rollback Strategies**: To increase database robustness and data security, rollback strategies will be added, helping users recover from incorrect operations or system failures easily.

-MinVectorDB focuses on achieving a 100% recall rate, prioritizing recall accuracy over high-speed search performance.
-This approach ensures that users can reliably retrieve all relevant vector data, making MinVectorDB particularly suitable for applications requiring responses within 100 milliseconds.
+MinVectorDB focuses on achieving 100% recall, prioritizing recall accuracy over high-speed search performance.
+This approach ensures that users can reliably retrieve all relevant vector data, making MinVectorDB particularly suitable for applications that require responses within hundreds of milliseconds.

 While the project has not yet been benchmarked against other systems, we believe these planned features will significantly enhance MinVectorDB's capabilities in managing and retrieving vector data, addressing a wide range of user needs.